 The name, Campus Martius, chosen by the Ohio Company, comes from Latin for “Field of Mars”, the military camp where the legions of ancient Rome once trained.
 Known by the early settlers as the stockade or Campus Martius, the original fortification was built to house and protect the members of the Ohio Company during the Ohio Indian Wars of 1790 to 1794.
 By 1795, after the signing of the Treaty of Greeneville, the stockade was no longer necessary.
 The house was restored by the Ohio Historical Society (currently the Ohio History Connection) between 1966 and 1972.
 The museum is also the present site of the Ohio Company Land Office, which was moved there in 1953 to insure its future preservation.

-The Ohio River Museum is currently closed. construction will begin on our new museum soon!
+The Ohio River Museum and WP Snyder are currently closed.
+Construction will begin on our new museum soon!

 Campus Martius Museum – Plan a Trip